By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 5. Adhesive Additives

+They also reduce splashing and prevent oil loss in gearboxes and chain drives.
 This is particularly important in gear oils for industrial equipment and chain lubricants in machinery that operates intermittently.

-The conventional adhesive additives is polyisobutylene(PIB), a colorless, odorless, transparent viscous liquid with a variety of molecular weights, commonly used at 1300/2400 molecular weight.
-Its characteristics include excellent oil solubility, making it suitable for use with any lubricant.
+The conventional adhesive additive is polyisobutylene (PIB), a colorless, transparent viscous liquid available in multiple molecular weights, commonly 1300 and 2400.
+Its excellent oil solubility makes it compatible with any lubricant base stock.

 6. Pour Point Depressant